 Use data from the demographic profile you developed when starting your business.
 This invaluable information can help you center content around the important aspects of your business.
 Doing so helps to ensure you can reach all audiences with the same message.

 Knowing your audience also speaks to the images you select.
 Poor quality images will diminish the quality of printing results.
 Choose what will keep your audience turning the pages.

 Many websites offer free and royalty-free stock pictures.
 You may even find copyrighted photos that fill the creative needs of your booklet design.
 The terms of service will explain the rules and regulations for using the images that you choose.

 Step 2: Outline the Contents for Your Booklet Design

-Another important consideration as you begin to design your booklet is to know what you want to say and how you want it said.
+Another important consideration as you begin your booklet design is to know what you want to say and how you want it said.
 Even though a booklet is a relatively small document, outlining the contents is worth the time and effort.

 An outline gives you a clear vision of what you want readers to learn.
 Typically, the content should be conversational while focusing on what your business has to offer.
 Using an outline can serve as a guide so you remove any fluff that may turn readers away.

 Remember, you want to hold your readers’ attention once they decide to pick up your booklet.
 Often, people will skim the booklet, looking for interesting headlines and photos.
 Along with written copy, some aspects to consider in your outline include: